metabase/metabase/docs/databases/connections/snowflake.md

 Enter your Account ID with the region that your Snowflake cluster is running on.
 E.g., `xxxxxxxxx.us-east-3.aws`.

-This field requires the alphanumeric account ID _with_ the region that your Snowflake cluster is running on.
-For example, if you're running Snowflake on AWS and your account URL is `https://az12345.ca-central-1.snowflakecomputing.com`, then the `Account` would be `az12345.ca-central-1.aws` (note the `.aws` suffix).
-There are some regions that don't need this suffix, so please [refer to the official Snowflake documentation](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#locator-formats-by-cloud-platform-and-region) for this
+Enter your Snowflake [Account Identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html).
+For example, if you're running Snowflake on AWS and your account URL is `https://az12345.ca-central-1.snowflakecomputing.com`:
+- `<account_identifier>`: `az12345.ca-central-1`.
+- `<cloud_platform>`: `aws`.

+You'd enter `az12345.ca-central-1.aws` as the account name in Metabase.

+> Not all regions require the cloud platform identifier.
+If you are in `us-west-2`, you would enter `az12345` as the account name.
+For the requirements per region, see [the official Snowflake's documentation](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#non-vps-account-locator-formats-by-cloud-platform-and-region).

 ### Username